noahdixon/toystore/docs/DesignDoc.md

 3. The `invalidate` method removes a node from the queue when the stock of a product in the store changes.
-This method is called when the Catalog Service sends an invalidation request to the Frontend Service, notifying it that any cache entry associated with some product has become invalid.
+This method is called when the Catalog Service sends an invalidation request to the Gateway Service, notifying it that any cache entry associated with some product has become invalid.

 Each of these methods is synchronized to avoid race conditions since the cache is shared across concurrently executing handler threads.
-The cache can also be enabled or disabled on startup of the Frontend Service using a command line argument.
+The cache can also be enabled or disabled on startup of the Gateway Service using a command line argument.

 #### Leader Election

-The Order Service is made fault tolerant via replication, and the Frontend Service is tasked with electing a leader Order Service instance (node) on startup or when the previous leader fails.
+The Order Service is made fault tolerant via replication, and the Gateway Service is tasked with electing a leader Order Service instance (node) on startup or when the previous leader fails.
-In order to do this, the Frontend Service keeps a list of all Order Service nodes, each of which has a unique ID, host address, and port number.
-This list is generated by the `OrderServiceNodesReader` class, which reads the Order Service nodes information from configuration files in the resources directory on startup.
+In order to do this, the Gateway Service keeps a list of all Order Service nodes, each of which has a unique ID, host address, and port number.
+This list is generated by the `OrderServiceNodesReader` class, which reads the Order Service nodes information from configuration files in the `resources` directory on startup.
 The task of electing a leader is handled by the `OrdersHandler`'s `electLeader` method.
 This method iterates over the Order Service nodes, starting from the node with the highest ID and continuing in descending order.
 It obtains a gRPC stub to each service